Are they lovers or friends? Evaluating LLMs' Social Reasoning in English and Korean Dialogues: Related Work

 \section{Related Work}

 \paragraph{Evaluating \taskfull in LLMs}

-Recent evaluations of \task in LLMs largely focus on Theory of Mind and inferring mental states~\cite{jung-etal-2024-perceptions, kim2025hypothesis}.
-While important, this line of work does not evaluate the capacity to integrate social contexts into the reasoning process~\cite{hilton1995social}.
-Our work addresses a complementary but underexplored component of social intelligence: inferring interpersonal relationships that shape interaction, accounting for context, and participants.

-Existing research on computational models for \task is often constrained by simplified tasks and datasets (Table~\ref{tab:dialogue-type-compare}).
-Many studies frame the problem as classification or multiple-choice, which fails to capture nuanced reasoning process~\cite{li2023diplomat, Jia_Huang_Q_Zhu_2021, chen-etal-2020-mpdd}.
+Existing research on computational models for \task often adopts simplified task setups that do not fully capture the complexity of human social relations.
+Many studies frame the problem as a classification or multiple-choice task, which makes it difficult to capture nuanced reasoning process~\cite{li2023diplomat, Jia_Huang_Q_Zhu_2021, chen-etal-2020-mpdd}.
 Some datasets are built from single utterances rather than multi-turn conversations, limiting contextual variation~\cite{jurgens-etal-2023-spouse}.
 Other studies using conversational data have methodological limitations.
-For instance, PRIDE~\cite{tigunova-etal-2021-pride} gathered annotations from movie summaries instead of dialogues, and \citet{rashid-blanco-2018-characterizing} used static, episode-wide labels that fail to reflect what can be inferred from an interaction.
-In contrast, our benchmark uses multi-turn dialogues with labels directly inferred by humans, capturing relationships as they actually manifest.
-We evaluate with open-ended generation rather than fixed-choice classification, allowing a wider range of relationships and better reflecting the social complexity.
+For instance, PRIDE~\cite{tigunova-etal-2021-pride} gathered annotations from movie summaries instead of dialogues, and \citet{rashid-blanco-2018-characterizing} used global relationship labels assigned to character pairs, although that label may not always be evident from a single dialogue between them.

+In contrast, our benchmark uses multi-turn dialogues annotated with multiple human-inferred labels, capturing relationships as they are expressed in dialogue.
+Also, we evaluate our task with open-ended generation rather than fixed-choice classification, allowing a wider range of possible relationships and better reflecting the social complexity.